3 customer service goals to master (and how AI helps you do it)

 TL;DR

-By setting clear goals you give your customer service teams direction on where you want them to invest their efforts.
+By setting a limited number of clear and highly achievable goals you give your customer service teams direction on where you want them to invest their efforts.
 You’re instantly working together towards a common business goal and everyone can be a part of it.
-It helps provide structure in among the mountain of things that already rest on the shoulders of your support teams:
+This matters because there’s already plenty resting on the shoulders of your support teams:

 • Being timely and helpful when answering customer questions